Erythrolamprus ornatus: Description

 Adults of this non-venomous snake, E. ornatus, may attain a total length (including tail) of 123.5 cm.
 Its coloration is variable.
 Some individuals have a broad brown vertebral stripe.
 In others, the brown stripe is interrupted by alternating yellow spots.

 Behavior and ecology

 The preferred natural habitats of E. ornatus are forest and shrubland, at altitudes from sea level to 950 m.
 E. ornatus is an ambush predator of small rodents and lizards, and probably diurnal.
 E. ornatus is oviparous.

 Conservation status

-In 1936, E. ornatus was declared extinct, but it was rediscovered in 1973.
-It disappeared again soon after, but 11 individuals were found in 2012 on the mongoose-free island of Maria Major off the coast of Vieux Fort, Saint Lucia.
+The introduction of the Small Indian Mongoose to Saint Lucia is believed to be the primary cause for the population decline of this species.
+There had been no recorded sightings of the snake on Saint Lucia since the 1800s, and in 1936 the species was declared extinct.
+However, a single individual was rediscovered in 1973 on a small island called Maria Major, off the coast of Vieux Fort, Saint Lucia.
+The remaining wild population is only found on Maria Major due to it being free of invasive predators like mongooses.
+In 2012, 11 individuals were found on Maria Major and estimates put the total population size around 18 individuals.
 Currently the Durrell Wildlife Conservation Trust, working with Fauna & Flora International, Saint Lucia National Trust and Saint Lucia Forestry Department, are working to build a captive breeding population with two facilities, one for breeding the snakes and one for cultivating food sources.